ZentienceLabs/alchemi-code-v2/CONTRIBUTING.md

 </sub>
 </div>

-# Contributing to Roo Code
+# Contributing to Alchemi Code

 Alchemi Code is a community-driven project, and we deeply value every contribution.
 To streamline collaboration, we operate on an [Issue-First](#issue-first-approach) basis, meaning all [Pull Requests (PRs)](#submitting-a-pull-request) must first be linked to a GitHub Issue.
 Please review this guide carefully.